kernelcrash/dragon-rom-and-floppy-emulator/README.md

 About OS-9 and Nitros-9
 --------------------------------------------
-OS-9 iand Nitros-9 for a Coco 2 with 64K should just work fine.
+OS-9 and Nitros-9 for a Coco 2 with 64K should just work fine.
 Basically insert the disk, type DOS and you should see 'OS9 BOOT' or 'NITROS9 BOOT' and eventually the main OS-9 screen and a prompt.